pytorch/cpuinfo/README.md

 ### CMake

-To use with a CMake build environment, use the [FindPkgConfig](https://cmake.org/cmake/help/latest/module/FindPkgConfig.html) module.
+To use with CMake use the [FindPkgConfig](https://cmake.org/cmake/help/latest/module/FindPkgConfig.html) module.
 Here is an example:

 ```cmake
 cmake_minimum_required(VERSION 3.6)